kyrylo0605/wordpress/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Related Info ==

-We also provide a [Feed Creator](http://createfeed.wprssaggregator.com/) service that allows you to generate RSS feeds from any webpage, even if it doesn't have its own RSS feed.
+We provide a [Feed Creator](http://createfeed.wprssaggregator.com/) service that allows you to generate RSS feeds from any webpage, even if it doesn't have its own RSS feed.

-Terms & conditions can be found [here](https://www.wprssaggregator.com/terms-conditions/).
+Our terms & conditions can be found [here](https://www.wprssaggregator.com/terms-conditions/).

-== High Praise From Top WordPress Folks ==
+== High Praise From Trusted WordPress Leaders ==
 * [WP Mayor](http://www.wpmayor.com/rss-feeds-review-wp-rss-aggregator/)
 * [MobiLoud](https://www.mobiloud.com/blog/wordpress-rss-aggregator/)
 * [WPulsar](http://www.wpulsar.com/wp-rss-aggregator-plugin-feed-to-posts-keyword-filtering-review/)